Instadapp/dsa-connectors-old/README.md

 # DSA Connectors

-Connectors are standardized modules that let Smart Account interact with various smart contracts, and make the important actions accessible to smart accounts.
+Connectors are standard modules that let DeFi Smart Account interact with various smart contracts, and make the important actions accessible.

 ## Add Custom Connectors